ede-sous/Urgatlen/README.md

  The goal of this was to be able to write on the SDL graphic window and then add my own alphabet.

- There is 2 fonts :
+ There are 2 fonts :

  ` Urgatlen.tff ` => My own alphabet;
  ` AmericanTypewriter.ttc ` => Default font I found;